dokku/dokku/docs/deployment/continuous-integration/gitlab-ci.md

-# Gitlab CI
+# GitLab CI

-Gitlab-CI can be used to automatically deploy a Dokku application via the official the [dokku/ci-docker-image](https://github.com/dokku/ci-docker-image).
+GitLab CI can be used to automatically deploy a Dokku application via the official the [dokku/ci-docker-image](https://github.com/dokku/ci-docker-image).
 The simplest example is as follows:

 ```
 ---